CNES/dambox/README.md

 > sudo apt-get install build-essential fakeroot devscripts libnetfilter-queue-dev

-Then by issuing the following command in the src folder
+Then by issuing the following command in the root folder

 > dpkg-buildpackage -us -uc

-The package will be generated in the src folder
+The package will be generated in the root folder

 You can install it by running:

-> sudo dpkg -i dambox.deb
+> sudo dpkg -i ../dambox_1.0_amd64.deb

+You can remove the unnecessary files as follows:

+> rm ../dambox_1.0*

 Iptables configuration :
 ------------------------